-During the initial teacher training year Hillingdon SCITT trainees will not only learn about pedagogy in general but they will also learn about phase specific pedagogy.
-Simultaneously trainees will also be given the opportunity to improve and expand their subject knowledge.
-Trainees will also experience some KS2.
+During the initial teacher training year Hillingdon SCITT Trainees will not only learn about pedagogy in general but they will also learn about subject specific pedagogy.

 Trainees who meet requirements of the PGCert for Brunel University will have the opportunity to study for this alongside the QTS (QTS is accredited by Hillingdon SCITT).
 There will be 3 assignments for this during the training year.

 During the training year, trainees will teach in 2 different Partner Schools.
 Trainees will spend the majority of the year in 1 Partner School (where they were interviewed).
 The 2nd placement is for the duration of 6 weeks, where trainees will be placed in a contrasting school.

 Trainees who wish to specialise in teaching and learning children with special educational needs and disabilities can opt to have one of their placements in a Special School.

 Most of the Partnership Schools are located within a few miles from the Lead School.
 Our Partner Schools have excellent public transport links including buses and the National Rail network (underground and overground).
 Full directions to the schools in the Partnership can be found on their websites.
 Central London is within easy reach.

 An undergraduate degree at class 2:2 or above, or equivalent.

 Grade 4 (C) or above in English, maths and science, or equivalent qualification.

 We’ll consider candidates who need to take a GCSE equivalency test in English, maths or science.